-If you're making this on the stove, it’s almost as easy.
-You'll just need to keep an eye on your pot and stir occasionally.
+If you're making beefless stew on the stove, the process is very similar.
+You'll just need to use more water, keep an eye on your pot, and stir occasionally.
 It's a bit more hands on but by no means difficult.

 - 1 tablespoon olive oil - optional - you can water-fry, if you prefer

-- 1 9 ounce package Gardein Beefless Tips - still frozen is fine - or use 9 ounces of your favorite vegan beef substitute
+- 1 9 ounce package Gardein Beefless Tips - still frozen is fine - see note

 - 1 cup diced sweet onion

-- 2 large red potatoes - cut into 1" cubes
+- 3 medium red potatoes - cut into 1" cubes, about 3 cups

 - 1 teaspoon garlic powder

-- 2 Not-Beef Bouillon Cubes - Use 3 cubes for the stovetop.
+- 2 Not-Beef Bouillon Cubes - Use 3 cubes for the stovetop - see note.